chen2156/MSRFinalProject/README.md

 in the terminal.

-<h2> Testing the Gaussian Model with the raspberrypi camera</h2>
+<h2> Deploying the model</h2>

 <h3>Running the algorithm with the robot</h3>

-To run the Gaussian Process Model with the robot.
-I first started roscore on the local computer, Then in a new tab sshed into the robot using
+To run the Gaussian Process Model with the robot, start roscore on the local computer, Then in a new tab sshed into the robot using

 `ssh -o SendEnv=ROS_MASTER_URI msr@gauss`